Quantum key distribution: Experimental

-In May 2019 a group lead by Hong Guo at Peking University and Beijing University of Posts and Telecommunications reported field tests of a continuous-variable QKD system through commercial fiber networks in Xi'an and Guangzhou over distances of 30.02 km (12.48 dB) and 49.85 km (11.62 dB) respectively.
+In May 2019 a group led by Hong Guo at Peking University and Beijing University of Posts and Telecommunications reported field tests of a continuous-variable QKD system through commercial fiber networks in Xi'an and Guangzhou over distances of 30.02 km (12.48 dB) and 49.85 km (11.62 dB) respectively.

 In December 2020, Indian Defence Research and Development Organisation tested a QKD between two of its laboratories in Hyderabad facility.
 The setup also demonstrated the validation of detection of a third party trying to gain knowledge of the communication.
 Quantum based security against eavesdropping was validated for the deployed system at over 12 km range and 10 dB attenuation over fibre optic channel.
 A continuous wave laser source was used to generate photons without depolarization effect and timing accuracy employed in the setup was of the order of picoseconds.
 The Single photon avalanche detector (SPAD) recorded arrival of photons and key rate was achieved in the range of kbps with low Quantum bit error rate.

 In March 2021, Indian Space Research Organisation also demonstrated a free-space Quantum Communication over a distance of 300 meters.
 A free-space QKD was demonstrated at Space Applications Centre (SAC), Ahmedabad, between two line-of-sight buildings within the campus for video conferencing by quantum-key encrypted signals.
 The experiment utilised a NAVIC receiver for time synchronization between the transmitter and receiver modules.
 Later in January 2022, Indian scientists were able to successfully create an atmospheric channel for exchange of crypted messages and images.
 After demonstrating quantum communication between two ground stations, India has plans to develop Satellite Based Quantum Communication (SBQC).